1)

 Dr. Satish Totey

-evaluate the effectiveness of transplanting bone-marrow-derived,
+effectiveness of transplanting bone-marrow-derived, mesenchymal stem

-The cells are extracted from the patient’s
+patient.
+The cells were extracted from the hip bone and cultured several

-hip bone and cultured for several weeks before being transplanted back
+weeks before being transplanted back into the patient.
+Twenty-two

-relatively non-invasive lumbar puncture
+relatively non-invasive lumbar puncture into the spinal-cord fluid.
+To

-potential improvements or changes, various electrophysiological, imaging,
+evaluate potential improvements or changes, various

-and clinical assessments will be carried out before and three months after
+before and three months after transplantation.

-At the time of this report, four
+At the time this information was collected, 12

 subjects had been recruited, of whom one had completed the three-month